 The holidays are once more among us now that there is a chill in the air.
 So naturally, this entails hanging some eye-catching, vibrant decorations.
 Many landlords and renters feel the holiday season is incomplete without festive lighting and lovely decorations adorning their homes and yards.

 Decorating for the holiday is a beautiful way to get into the spirit of the season and enjoy time with family and friends.
 Still, holiday ornaments can also pose a fire danger, which might bring tragedy to this festive season.
-Seasonal decorations, including candles for the holidays, Christmas trees, dangling garlands, and fireplaces, can frequently be dangerous if not carefully handled or if they are positioned close to something that could be dangerous.
+Seasonal decorations, like Christmas lights, should be of high quality or professional grade says the team at Blingle! in Beachwood Ohio.
+That also applies to candles for the holidays, Christmas trees, dangling garlands, and fireplaces as these items can be dangerous if not carefully handled or if they are positioned close to something that could be dangerous.

 Regardless, landlords can hire an experienced property manager to ensure property compliance and the safety of their tenants.
 Since most people aren’t thinking about fire safety during the holiday season, keeping your property safe from fire hazards is crucial.
 Journey with us as this article discusses the top fire safety tips for holiday decorations.

 Top 6 Fire Safety Tips for Holiday Decorations

 It’s easy to envision the advantages of a functioning smoke detector.
 However, over five years, departments attended to over 350,000 residential fires in the US alone.
 Dwelling fires threaten the security of tenants, nearby residents, and emergency services, whether unintentional or deliberate.